-The tax rate will be passed by Council in April 2017 when assessment figures are complete and requisitions from other authorities are received.
+The tax rates are passed by Council in April every year when assessment figures are complete and requisitions from other authorities are received.

 Property Tax Payment Options

 Property tax payments can be done at City Hall located at 10631 100 Street, Fort St John.
 We accept cheques, cash and debit at the front counter.
 You can also pay your taxes online by setting us up as a payee on your online banking portal.
 Search the word "Fort" in the payee field, and look for Fort St John City Taxes, or Fort St John City Property Taxes.
 Once you have located us in the list, add the roll # located at the top of your tax notice, into the account number field.
 Enter all the digits except for the period.
 If you have more than one property, you will need to setup an account for each property.

 Homeowner grant applications if eligible, once signed can be sent to us by mail to 10631 100 St, Fort St John, BC V1J 3Z5, faxed to 250.787.8191, or emailed to firstname.lastname@example.org

 Property Tax Searches/Certificates

 Do your require a tax search/certificate for a property within City of Fort St John boundaries?
 Fax your requests to: 250.787.8191 or email email@example.com.